cao-awa/Sepals/README.md

 -- Notice --
-The raycast is in TargetPredicate test at the findFirst in LivingTargetCache when input predicate is success
+The raycast is in TargetPredicate test at the 'findFirst' in LivingTargetCache when input predicate is success

 but if subsequent conditions is failures, then to calculate this anymore is ueless because even if the findFirst has found (raycast success)